Moving During The Winter

 Winter months — December, January, February — are off-peak for moving companies, which can mean a wider range of move dates from which to choose.
 However, before you roll up your long sleeves and dig into a cold move, consider these six winter time moving tips to help keep you on track during your move.

-- Make sure your utilities are turned on and fully functioning at your new house.
+Make sure your utilities are on and functioning at your new house.

 The last thing you want is to show up at your new residence, in the dead of winter, with no working heat or light.
 Winter days are shorter, which means you will have less daylight to work with on move-in day.
 That’s why you’ll want to make sure your heat, water, gas and electric are up and running approximately two days before you move in.